vincor-qc/notes/history/civil-rights-in-us/lincoln.md

 # Abraham Lincoln

-## Early childhood
+## Life

 - Born Abraham Lincoln on Feb.
 12, 1809 in a cabin south of Hodgenville, Kentucky
 	- Parents were Thomas Lincoln and Nancy Hanks
 - Moved to a farm in the valley of Knob Creek at the age of two
 - Moved again to a cabin in southwest Indiana in Dec.
 1816
 - Abraham's mother died in the autumn of 1818 when he was 9, but father married Sarah Lincoln soon after
 - Sarah became rather fond of Abraham, who reciprocated her affection; he would later refer to her as his "angel mother"
 - During this time, Lincoln developed a love of reading which persisted long into adulthood

-## Becoming a lawyer

-- In March 1830 the Lincolns migrated again to Illinois, where Abraham worked odd jobs as a rail-splitter, floatboatman, storekeeper, postmaster, and more
+- In March 1830, when Lincolns migrated again to Illinois, Lincoln worked odd jobs as a rail-splitter, floatboatman, storekeeper, postmaster, etc.
-- Ultimately Lincoln settled on the law; after self-studying books for several years, he passed the bar exam in 1836 and began practicing
+- Ultimately Lincoln settled on the law; he self-studied books for several years, and passed the bar exam in 1836
 - Lincoln moved to Springfield in 1837 in pursuit of a steady job as a lawyer
-- Worked as the partner of various lawyers, but from 1844 onward with William H. Herndon
-- Rose to the upper echelons of society quickly: earnt $1200 to $1500 annually (more than the governor of the state)
+- Rose to the upper echelons of society quickly: earned $1200 to $1500 annually (more than the governor of the state)
-- Ultimately became one of the most distinguished and respected lawyers in Illinois
+- Became one of the most distinguished and respected lawyers in Illinois

+- On the evening of April 14, 1865, Lincoln was shot by the head by John Wilkes Booth, a Confederate sympathizer
+- Died the next morning

 ## Political career